 - Efficient use of medical imaging

-These seven areas are all weighted.
-Each of the first four categories — mortality, patient safety, readmission rates, and patient experience — are allocated a weight of 22 percent each, because they are the areas many patients and physicians say they care about most.
-The remaining three categories — effectiveness of care, timeliness of care, and efficient use of medical imaging — are allocated a weight of 4 percent each.
+The first four categories — mortality, patient safety, readmission rates, and patient experience — are allocated a weight of 22 percent each, because they are the areas many patients and physicians say they care about most.
+The last three categories — effectiveness of care, timeliness of care, and efficient use of medical imaging — are each weighted at 4 percent.

 Some hospitals may be missing data for one of these categories.
 In this case, the CMS adjusts the weights for the categories that they do have.

 The hospital’s summary score is the weighted average of its scores, and the star rating corresponds to this summary score.